FW Manifest 3L Jacket

 I think the main things that make the Manifest stand out from its similarly expensive competitors are its fit and overall aesthetic, comfortable fabric, and generous feature set.
 Would I personally recommend paying this much to use this kit for walking uphill?
 No. But if you like the look, want a lot of features, and you’re ok with paying a flagship-outerwear-level price to get that, it’s worth considering as an inbounds kit.

 FW’s page for the Manifest kit lists backcountry / touring right at the very top, but that’s not where this kit excels.
 It’s cut as large as the roomiest inbounds kits I’ve used, it’s very heavy, it doesn’t pack down that well, and it’s not very breathable at all compared to many other high-end fabrics out there.
 The Manifest kit doesn’t have very useful pockets for skins nor a viable beacon pocket, and then there’s the issue of the numerous magnets used throughout the kit and the interference they can cause with your beacon.

-So yes, I have been touring in this kit for this review, but now that it’s published, I plan on never doing that again.
+So yes, I have been touring in this kit for this review, but now that it’s published, I do not plan on doing that again.
 There are so many better touring kits on the market (check out our 19/20 Winter Buyer’s Guide for several solid options).

 The FW Manifest 3L Jacket and Pants combo is a solid, high-performing inbounds kit with a great freeride fit and tons of features.
-While it’s marketed as a backcountry outerwear solution, it just isn’t.
-We wouldn’t even recommend it as a 50/50 kit because of the potential for beacon / magnet interference.
+While it’s marketed as a backcountry outerwear solution, that’s not where it excels.
+And there are better 50/50 options if you prioritize breathability and / or don’t want to worry about the potential for magnet / beacon interference.
 But if you’re looking for a new inbounds jacket and pants with solid, comfortable materials and all the features you could need, the FW Manifest 3L Jacket and Pants are worth considering.